 The City of West Kelowna is a visually stunning community in all seasons; its physical landscape is still dotted with evidence of its rich agricultural history.
 West Kelowna is nestled on gently sloping mountains on the central western shores of Okanagan Lake and is adjacent to the equally bustling Westbank First Nation.

-West Kelowna is the third largest municipality in the Okanagan Valley with an estimated population of 34,930 (2016 BC Statistics estimate) and a total land area of 123.5 square kilometres.
-The city's population grew an estimated 2.7% percent from 2015 to 2016.
+West Kelowna is the fourth most populous municipality in the Okanagan Valley with an estimated population of 32,655 (2016 Census, Statistics Canada) and a total land area of 123.53 square kilometres.
+The city's population grew an estimated 5.7% percent from the time of the previous census in 2011 to 2016.

 West Kelowna’s many neighbourhoods include Casa Loma, Gellatly Bay, Glenrosa, Lakeview Heights, Mission Hill/Sunnyside, Rose Valley/West Kelowna Estates, Shannon Lake, Smith Creek and Westbank Centre.
 Each of the neighbourhoods is unique and offers advantages such as lake views, close access to recreation and amenities, and vineyards only steps away.

 You can click on neighbourhood icon below to read a short description of each area's characteristics and attributes.
-For Census data on each neighbourhood, please choose from the list of document links (PDFs) to the left.
+For 2011 Census data on each neighbourhood, please choose from the list of document links (PDFs) to the left.
+2016 Census data by neighbourhood is not currently available.

 Gellatly Bay is an emerging community with an approximate growth rate for the neighbourhood of 14.7% from 2006 to 2011.
 It captures the small town feel along Okanagan Lake while offering an abundance of commercial and retail services less than two kilometres away at Westbank Centre.
 Gellatly Bay is ideal for mature families, or individuals who enjoy being close to the water and a short distance away from amenities.
 The neighbourhood features a gorgeous waterfront path, as well as several other parks and beaches to make a splash in the summer including CNR Wharf, Willow Beach and the Gellatly Nut Farm Regional Park.
 The neighbourhood has a high proportion of senior residents with 45% of the neighbourhood population over the age of sixty-five.